elcoco/serialkiller/README.md

 ### Features
 - send and receive data over serial port or serial over TCP
+- read data from pipe and send over serial, wait for confirmation string
 - **temporary free up port** to upload code by using an external command
 - **log data** to file
 - **autodetect** serial port